Here’s a list of the features in our newly acquired house as compared to this list I made of my ideal house:

 - seemingly nice neighbourhood.

 We could’ve bought a bigger house with a beautiful view but the amount of work required to make the house up to code was daunting and would cost us and arm and a leg so we had to make a couple of compromises and get the best house we could get without going over-budget.
-I think we bought the house at just the right time because now I don’t think we could buy a house as nice as what we just bought with the budget we had.
+I think we bought the house at just the right time because now I don’t think we could buy a house as nice as what we just bought with the budget we had and all it needed was the roof repair that we are already doing with help we found at http://www.palmbeachroofingexpert.com/blog/.
 Suddenly they all cost $20,000 more!
 So yeah, we’re quite happy with our acquisition.

 Now that we’ve bought a smallish house, I’ve become quite addicted to the Apartment Therapy weblog because it offers a lot of ideas for decorating your small space and space-saving tips.
 I’ve also picked up a lot of books on home decorating from our favourite bargain book stores and book sales.
 I really can’t wait to start buying furniture and decorate the house!
 But sadly, I have to wait for a little less than 3 months for that. :( Oh well.
 Time will fly, I’m sure.